FAQ

 Sustainability is an important issue.
 An exploratory study has been carried out on how sustainability – in the broadest sense of the word – can play a role in the preparations, construction, period of operation and even as early as decommissioning of the Einstein Telescope.
 The topic of sustainability thus becomes an important building block for the feasibility study.
 This is one of the topics that will naturally also be reflected in the environmental impact assessment.

 The Einstein Telescope is a highly sensitive measuring instrument.
-For the Einstein Telescope to function properly, an environment as noise-free as possible is important.
-Initial underground measurements from 2019 have shown that the topsoil has a dampening effect and thus the noise level in the hard surface is sufficiently low.
-This substantiates the claim that the Meuse-Rhine Euroregion is a promising candidate site.
-The measurements also showed that there is little margin for additional, new vibration sources.
-Previous studies have shown that wind turbines are an important source of noise (so-called seismic impact).
-Nikhef therefore asked the Dutch Province of Limburg to provide guarantees that no new activities will take place in the search area for the Einstein Telescope and a 10-kilometre zone around it that could lead to new vibration sources.
+A noise-free environment is important for the Einstein Telescope to function properly.
+Initial underground measurements taken in 2019 showed that the top layer has a dampening effect and that the noise level in the hard subsoil is therefore sufficiently low.
+This supports the assertion that the Euregio Meuse-Rhine is a promising candidate location.
+The measurements also showed that there is little margin for additional new sources of vibration.
+Previous studies have shown that wind turbines are a significant source of noise (known as seismic impact).

-The Flemish side has received a letter confirming the exclusion of these developments and has indicated its vigilance to ensure that such developments do not occur in Flanders and has announced formal action against ongoing initiatives.
-From the Walloon side, the importance has also been recognised and the Walloon government will investigate the technical compatibility of Einstein Telescope and wind turbines.
-Should this show that they are not compatible, new wind energy projects would be ruled out until – at least – the location choice for the Einstein Telescope.
-For this reason, in April 2023, the Belgian Council of State annulled some permits for wind turbine plans in the Walloon part of the search and protection area.
-No confirmation has been received (yet) from the side of NRW for their share in the protection of the buffer zone.
+The Flemish authorities have sent a letter confirming that they will exclude these developments and have indicated that they will be vigilant to ensure that such developments do not occur in Flanders.
+They have also announced their formal commitment to oppose any ongoing initiatives.
+The Walloon authorities have also recognised the importance of this issue and the Walloon government will investigate the technical compatibility of the Einstein Telescope and wind turbines.
+If this investigation shows that they are not compatible, new wind energy projects would be excluded until, at least, the location for the Einstein Telescope has been chosen.
+For this reason, in April 2023, the Belgian Council of State revoked several permits for wind turbine plans in the Walloon part of the search and protection area.
+NRW has given its commitment that no activities will take place in the border region (Aachen) that are detrimental to (the candidacy of) the Einstein Telescope.

 Drilling campaign 2024

 In principle, very little.
-We do our utmost to ensure this.
-It was one of the criteria when choosing the drilling company.
+We are doing our utmost to drill in an environmentally friendly manner.
+This was one of the criteria when choosing the drilling company.
+Through traffic will not be affected.

 The release of nitrogen will be limited as much as possible.
 We will drill both electrically and with a diesel-powered drill.